shubham1144/Level1Task/README.md

 ##Steps to setup the application on system

 #Step 1: node should be installed on the system.
-       -the installation can be verified by running the below command
+       the installation can be verified by running the below command
 ```

 node -v